zeyap/LMCheck-tracking-app/documents/milestone2-interview,persona,project theme/README.md

 Interview Questions and Analysis is [here](milestone2-documents/interview.pdf).
 All interview notes are stored in meeting pics folder as well.

-After collecting the data, we made affinity diagrams to look for related response across interviewers for each question.
-Pictures of digrams are stored in meeting pics folder.
+After collecting the data, we conducted an Affinity Grouping exercise to further consolidate answers to questions per target audience and get a feeling for the sense of direction they were heading.
+Following which we summarized each group into a cohesive voice, and proceeded onto conducting an Affinity Diagram to further consolidate the three target audiences into one general broad audience.
+Afterwards, we framed these voices into task-based scenario's (People Problems In Facebook's Terminology).
+Based on these task-based stories, we were able to create a minimal viable product list for our feature, and prioritized them based on importance.
+Pictures of diagrams are stored in meeting pictures folder.

 ## Value Propositions